-India has between 130–140 nuclear warheads, but possesses enough weapons-grade plutonium for 150-200 more nuclear warheads.
-India has land-based, sea-based and air-launch nuclear capabilities.
+India has approximately 150 nuclear warheads, and has land-based, sea-based and air-launch nuclear capabilities.
 The state had declared a No First Use policy, which means they have vowed to never use nuclear weapons first in a conflict.
 However, as of August 2019, India said they are reconsidering this policy.

 Recent Sources of Conflict